“Knowing yourself is the beginning of all wisdom”

 Wherever possible we will arrange to schedule your initial appointment within one business day of our first telephone call with you.

-microbiome contains 20 times that number!– 500,000 genes!
-These genes are both the “composer” and “conductor” of that vast symphony orchestra that constitutes the life processes inside you.
-The human genome is truly awesome and complex, but understanding your DNA is not just possible, it can change the way you think about your mental health.
-And understanding the role of your microbial genes in sickness and in health adds an additional critical dimension.
+These genes are both the “composer” and “conductor” of that vast “symphony orchestra” that constitutes the life processes inside you.
+The human genome is truly awesome and complex, yet understanding and influencing the expression of your DNA is not just possible, it can change the way you think about your mental health.
+And understanding the role of your gut microbial genes in sickness and in health adds an additional critical dimension.

-Our psychiatrists are continuously trained in the latest biotechnologies to evaluate and treat The Whole Person, to optimize the health of each and every one of those 130 trillion cells inside your body.
+Our psychiatrists are continuously trained in the latest biotechnologies to evaluate and treat you as a Whole Person, to optimize the health of each and every one of those 130 trillion cells inside your body.

 We will do Whatever It Takes to help you feel well, recover your health, improve your relationships with others, and determine your destiny.
 We are driven to meticulously identify and precisely treat the underlying genetic and biological causes of emotional distress, the root causes of the emotional pain; persistently striving to help our patients achieve a full recovery.